 POINT DESCRIPTION Yes No NA REFERENCES COMMENTS/REF TO DOCUMENTS Resp.

 All displays that are present in the CC should

 be designed according to ergonomic DC: Applicable to the DC

-principles (i.e. functional description, task

-oriented) and best practice to ensure that
+principles (i.e. functional description, task oriented) and best practice to ensure that

 they reduce cognitive load, support

 attention/SA, decision-making, and

 teamwork (i.e. shared mental models).

 (Large screen displays are considered to

 have a size of 4m-6m and upward, where

 the user is seated distance 3.5-4m).
 Check

 usability, efficiency from user side.

 C2.1 A. Are the displays designed in such a NORSOK S-002 (2018), 7.8.3.

 way that they support operators' NORSOK I-002 (2021) 8.2.2.1.

 tasks? (i.e. based on systematic task EEMUA 191 (2013), 4.1.2, 2.7.1 &

 analysis) 4.2

 B. Is navigation between different NUREG0700 (2020), 2.5.

 displays quick and easy?
 (Based on

 task analysis)

 This concerns Graphics/HMI.
 Examples are DC: Applicable to the DC

 "one key commands", "pop-up" or direct

 access.
 Changing between different displays

 should be easy to carry out and should

 require little memorisation.
 Navigation in

 alarm displays should be quick and easy.

 C2.2 Are open innovation principles, OpenBridge (2025); OpenRemote

 such as Open Remote or Open (2025); (Standard for OpenCrane in

 Bridge, considered from the start of development, OpenBridge used in HMI for

 the project?
 Cranes.)

 OpenRemote and OpenBridge are

 human-centred design frameworks that

+PROJECT NO. REPORT NO. VERSION 72

+HFC-102017861 2025:00192 2025 12

 POINT DESCRIPTION Yes No NA REFERENCES COMMENTS/REF TO DOCUMENTS Resp.

+------- --- ----- ---- ---- ----------------------------- --------------------------- -------

 support open innovation.
 They provide DC: Applicable to the DC

 tools and methods to improve the

 design, approval, and implementation

 of workplaces and equipment.

 Current Control Centres (CC) and Data

 Centres (DC) often rely on multiple,

 supplier-specific systems, leading to

 cluttered environments, increased

 human error, inefficiency, and training

 needs.
-The lack of standardization also
+The lack of standardization diso

-raises development costs and slows

-innovation, as suppliers must create and
+innovation of suppliers must create and

 maintain various system versions.
 While

-open standards help, a coherent system architecture and user-centred design
+open standards help a coherent system

+architecture with focus on user-centred

+desian and systemic desian thinking are

-are still essential.
+still essential.

 C2.3 A. Is the project (and are suppliers) EEMUA 191

-0_10 following relevant HMI standards ISO 11064
+following relevant HMI standards ISO 11064

 (such as requirements from IEC IEC 63303-(ISA 101.01-2015)

 63303 or other relevant standards?
-(1071 101101 1013)

 B. Is the HMI system developed and

 managed through an appropriate DC: Applicable to the DC

-life cycle model? , and the second second
+life cycle model?

 Does the system standards include

-•

-HMI philosophy, HMI style guide and
+HMI philosophy.
+HMI style auide and

-62.4 HMI toolkits.
-150 02202
+HMI toolkits.

 C2.4 Are approved Management of IEC 63303

 Change (MOC) procedures being

 used during the life cycle (design DC: Applicable to the DC

 and operation) of the HMI?